 Watch Our Vlog

-- We shot all the photos with our Canon 5D Mark III and 35mm lens.
+- We shot all the photos with our Canon 5D Mark III (we use the Mark IV now) and 35mm lens.

 - Our vlog was shot on a Canon G7X.